varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    ..
-TODO
+Hierarchy
    When grouping transactions, there is a hierarchy structure showing which transaction initiated what.
    .. client request
    In client request grouping mode, the various work items are logged together with their originating client request.
    For example, a client request that triggers a backend request might trigger two more ESI subrequests, which in turn might trigger yet another ESI subrequest.
    After that, it comes the response from the backend to the client.
    All these requests together with the client response are arranged in the order they are initiated.
    This arrangement is easier to grasp than when grouping by VXID.
+  ..
+ESI
+   We will see in the Content Composition section how to analyze the log for Edge Side Includes (ESI) transactions.

    ..
 Levels and relationships of transactions
    ..
 TODO for the author: explain that levels are equal to relationships.